+5.4.2 Strata Management

+The Referee has no specific powers over strata managers, but has powers to terminate or shorten some service contracts in certain circumstances.
+There is no specific power in the Act to employ managers.
+That arises only in the Schedule 1 by-laws, which give a council of owners the power to employ managers and agents.
+Provisions in the Act relate to voting on management contracts and imply that there can be a management contract, but nothing specifically says that a strata company can employ a manager.

-There are two other matters.
-First, many schemes are managed not by professionals but by someone who has lived in the one of the units for five, six or eight years.
-Because the units have changed hands, there is only one person who knows where the books are, who the gardener is and so on.
+There are two other matters I would like to address.
+First, many schemes are not managed by professionals, but by someone who has lived in the end unit for five, six or eight years because the units have changed hands and there is only one person who knows where the books are, who the gardener is and so on.
 People are prepared to go along with that; however, they do so at some risk.
 Secondly, many professional managers I deal with do a great service for their clients.
 However, others extend themselves too much in offering services.

 Professional managers are the first point of contact when owners want to know what to do about a problem.
-A manager is regarded as an all-knowing, allwise person and is frequently far more experienced than anyone else.
+A manager is an all-knowing, all-wise person who is frequently far more experienced than anyone else.
 However, in my experience they attempt to do more than they are qualified to do.

 That might extend to drafting by-laws that lead to interpretation problems that overlook the requirements of the law and, in some cases, they overlook registering them.
 I am aware of current proceedings in the Supreme Court against a managing agent who did not register a by-law within the compulsory three-month period.
 That makes a huge difference to the value of the property involved.
-I will leave it at that and answer any questions from members.
-Applications to me, as I said, are in writing.
-We can make an interim order without reference to anybody else to get things set in motion.
-In the normal course of events we send out a notice to the strata company and to every owner, inviting them to make submissions within, say, four weeks.
-We then deal with those submissions or make further inquiries and frequently inspect properties.
-Appeals from my decision are made to the District Court - there are not many of those - and the District Court tries to sort them out before they get to a hearing.
-The reasons we prepare are, in effect, pleadings because the applications we get are not in the form of any kind of pleadings; they are sometimes just in a shoebox full of paper, sometimes going back eight to 10 years and in no particular order.
-The District Court hears a matter afresh.
-It is not an appeal against my decision, as such; it is a re-hearing, and the District Court does not make orders for costs against either party.
-That also means that in many cases parties are self-represented, which slows down a great deal the court process.

-The CHAIRMAN: Thanks very much, Mr Kronberger.
-We are right on time and we will continue to be so.
-We will take questions after the next presenter.
+CHAPTER 6 STRATA PROPERTIES AND REAL ESTATE

-ECKERT, MS JUDY:
+MS JUDY ECKERT

-The CHAIRMAN: Ms Judy Eckert is the Chairperson of the Real Estate and Business Agents Supervisory Board and I welcome her to the first acronym of today, other than DOCEP, the Department of Consumer and Employment Protection.
-REBA is now funded from the interest in real estate agents trust accounts, licence and certificate fees and interest paid on investments.
+Chairperson, Real Estate and Business Agents Supervisory Board

 Prior to joining REBA, Ms Eckert was a Senior Assistant Crown Solicitor, a former President of the Law Society of Western Australia, practices as a barrister in the Francis Burt Chambers and has previously served as a board member of REBA in addition to the Settlement Agents Supervisory Board.
-Thank you, Ms Eckert, and welcome.
+REBA is funded from the interest in real estate agents trust accounts, licence and certificate fees and interest paid on investments.